 1. Do not give strangers your Social Security number, credit card information or bank account information under any circumstances.
 A scammer might call or e-mail you to say you have a problem that he can fix for you if you provide him with some financial information.
 If you don’t know the caller, you should not disclose this information.
 If in doubt, ask the caller for his name and phone number, discuss the issue with someone you trust, or call your local police department for advice.

 2. Don’t wire money to anyone without first checking with someone you trust.
-A scammer might call or e-mail, impersonate a family member, often a grandchild, and claim she needs an immediate wire transfer of money.
-Scammers can sound like a family member, a friend or even a legitimate charity.
-If you are inclined to help, ask the caller for her name and phone number, discuss the issue with someone you trust, and confirm that the request is legitimate.
+A scammer might call or e-mail, impersonate a family member, often a grandchild, and claim she is in an emergency situation and needs an immediate wire transfer of money.
+With new technology, scammers can sound exactly like one of your family members or friends.
+If you are inclined to help, before doing anything, ask the caller for her name and phone number.
+Then, call the person you believe you just spoke with using the number you have in your contacts.
+You will likely find that the person who called you is an impostor.
+Note: If you wire money, you cannot get it back, even if it is to a fraudster.

 5..
 Do not give strangers access to your computer.
 A scammer might call or e-mail you, claim he is from a computer company, and offer to clean up your computer files or remove a computer virus.
 The scammer is trying to gain remote access to the personal information stored on your computer files, which he can do if you give him your computer passwords.